ibm-cloud-docs/Cloudant/api/using_views.md

 }
 ```

-### Example request using HTTP to obtain the full content of documents that match the listed keys within the `british` partition:
+### Example request using HTTP to obtain the full content of documents that match the listed keys within the `british` partition

 ```http
 POST /recipes/_partition/british/_design/recipes/_view/by_ingredient?include_docs=true HTTP/1.1